San Pedro Macati Church: History

 The church was destroyed during the British occupation of Manila in 1762.
 It was reconstructed much later in 1849 using stones from nearby Guadalupe in Makati and Meycauayan in Bulacan province.
 Other materials used include yakal and molave as wood materials, and kapre shells for windows and baticulin, guijo timbers and conchas or seashells for its windows.

-After the Jesuits’ expulsion the ownership changed.
+After the Jesuits' expulsion, the ownership changed.
 The Makati hacienda was reclaimed by the government and was sold in public auction in 1795 to Don Pedro de Garuga, Marquis of Villa Medina.
-Through the next half-century, the property changed hands three times, until, in 1851, it was bought by Don Jose Bonifacio Roxas, the founding father of the Roxas-Ayala-Zobel clan, who built a family manor on the riverbank, what is today's Poblacion's river park, "Casa Hacienda Park".
+Through the next half-century, the property changed hands three times, until, in 1851, it was bought by Don Jose Bonifacio Roxas, the founding father of the Roxas–Ayala–Zobel clan, who built a family manor on the riverbank, what is today's Poblacion's river park, "Casa Hacienda Park".

 During the Philippine–American War from 1899 to 1902, the church was used as a hospital to tend wounded American soldiers.
 American volunteers also camped on church grounds.
 This stay, however, resulted in the loss of the ivory head and hands of the Virgen de la Rosa.

 Over the years, the Makati Church underwent several renovations and changes in the design but most of its features like the reredos and the church bells are still original.

-On October 29, 2018, the Congregation for Divine Worship and Discipline of the Sacraments granted a Canonical coronation to the image of the Virgen de la Rosa.
-The rite of crowning took place on March 16, 2019 presided by the Papal Nuncio to the Philippines.
+Following the conclusion of the Second Vatican Council in 1965, Saint Paul was added as the second titular of the church, hence renaming the parish as the "Saints Peter and Paul Parish Church".

+The church was re-dedicated on January 30, 2015, by Cardinal Luis Antonio Tagle, Archbishop of Manila.

+On June 9, 2023, the Solemnity of Saints Peter and Paul, the church was declared an Important Cultural Property by the National Museum of the Philippines.

 Architecture

 The church structure follows the Baroque style of architecture.
-Its architectural feature of a single rectangular nave consisting of an apse and sacristy is typical of churches during the Spanish Colonial Period.
+Its architectural feature of a single rectangular nave consisting of an apse and sacristy is typical of churches during the Spanish colonial period.
 The altar with its original carved reredos with motifs of various flowers and fruits following the Baroque Rococo tradition can still be found in the church.

-Cultural property and historical marker

-The Saints Peter and Paul Parish is a government-recognized important cultural property with the placement of a historical marker around 1937 by the Philippine Historical Research and Markers Committee, the precursor to the present National Historical Commission of the Philippines.